monitoringartist/dockbix-agent-xxl/README.md

 use `system.run[]` item
 - doesn't support any shell access in the container; for example you can't use `docker exec -ti dockbix-agent-xxl bash`
-- collects statistics data (Docker version, kernel version, execution driver, agent container start-up fatal  errors, ...), which are use for improvements
+- collects statistic Google Analytics data (Docker version, kernel version, execution driver, Dockbix agent container start-up errors, ...), which are use for improvements;
+statistics may be used also for public presentations

 General limitations: